 Motor Sports House

 Thirdly, register with ACTC; this will ensure that your name and address are automatically passed to event secretaries and a set of regulations will be posted to you in good time to enter the event.
-It is only £17 to enter and this includes a quarterly magazine Restart.
+It is only £11 to enter and this includes a PDF version of the quarterly magazine Restart.
 To register with ACTC download the entry form here.

 It should be noted that regulations for MCC events, The Exeter, Lands End and Edinburgh, are only sent to MCC members and it is necessary to be an MCC member to take part in these trials.